HiZhaoxiaoyang/You-Dont-Need-date-fns/README.md

 <img src="./screenshot.png" alt="Screenshot"/>

+Problems with date-fns:

+- Still need to download or clone from npm and import "date-fns" as a closure or namespace in each business logic file.

+Only using native Date static class to be a pure replacement in any other third packages, including date-fns.

 ## Voice of Developers

 > [Removed moment.js to replace with date-fns - build output reduced by 40%](https://github.com/oysterprotocol/webnode/pull/116)